ian-shepherd/soccer/README.md

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/ian-shepherd/soccer/main/soccer_dashboard.py)

 # Soccer Dashboard
-This app runs on streamlit and is meant to provide a summary of player performance for all players who played in any of the Big 5 leagues (Bundelisga, EPL, La Liga, Ligue 1, Serie A) from 2017-2018 season to present or Europa/Champions League 2018-2019 season to present.
+This app runs on streamlit and is meant to provide a summary of player performance for all players who played in any of the Big 5 leagues (Bundelisga, EPL, La Liga, Ligue 1, Serie A) or MLS from 2017-2018 season to present or Europa/Champions League 2018-2019 season to present.
 However, the dashboard itself is merely a piece of the entire process.
 Included in this repositories is my entire process for scraping data from websites, clean the data, and then build/manage a database that ultimately powers the app.
 Inspiration for this dashboard came from Max Bolger's NFL Receiver Dashboard (https://github.com/maxbolger/nfl-receiver-dashboard).
 I also want to give a special thanks to FC Python as well as their tutorials helped me out a lot in my early stages of using python for soccer data.

 ## Data Sources